phantomxdev/phantomx/README.md

      sudo chmod +x install-pnx-wallet.sh
      ./install-pnx-wallet.sh

- Now the script will auto start to compile and to download the latest blockchain
+ Now the script will auto start to compile and to download the latest blockchain<br><br>